Assistant Coach Derek Schwandt spending summer helping top college player prepare for the pros

 2011, 2012 All-ACC Team

-General Info: Two-time ITA All-American and three-time All-ACC performer with a powerful serve who has risen to the top of Tech's singles lineup and become the best doubles player ever to play at Georgia Tech ...
-Has a Tech-record 101 doubles wins in four years, 75 of them with Kevin King ...
-Has a 75-52 singles record in his Tech career.
+General Info: Three-time ITA All-American and three-time All-ACC performer with a powerful serve who rose to the top of Tech's singles lineup and became the best doubles player ever to play at Georgia Tech ...
+Finished his career with a Tech-record 103 doubles wins in four years, 75 of them with Kevin King ...
+Had a 75-53 singles record in his Tech career ...
+Twice named to the ACC Academic Honor Roll.

 2012-13: - Match-by-Match

-Playing in the NCAA Singles Championship for the second time, having lost in the opening round in 2012 ...
-Has built a 21-15 overall record, 12-10 in dual matches and 8-2 in ACC matches, splitting time between the No. 1 and 2 spots in the Tech singles lineup ...
-Won six straight matches toward the end of the regular season, including four straight over ranked opponents and a straight-set win over the nation's top-ranked player, Alex Domijan of Virginia.
+Played in the NCAA Singles Championship for the second time, losing in the opening round as he did in 2012 ...
+Finished with a 21-16 overall record, 12-10 in dual matches and 8-2 in ACC matches, splitting time between the No. 1 and 2 spots in the Tech singles lineup ...
+Won six straight matches toward the end of the regular season, including four straight over ranked opponents and a straight-set win over the nation's top-ranked player, Alex Domijan of Virginia ...
+Finished spring ranked No. 49 in ITA rankings.

-Playing in the Doubles Championship for the third time, this time with a different partner ...
+Played in the Doubles Championship for the third time, reaching the quarterfinals and earning All-America honors for the third time ...
 Joined forces in the fall with Vikram Hundal to play in the USTA/ITA Southeast Regional and won the title the first time they played together competitively ...
 They went on to win the consolation draw at the USTA/ITA National Indoor Championships.

-They have gone 11-1 in tournament play this year, and were 7-3 at the top of Tech's doubles lineup in dual matches before Hundal sustained a knee injury at the end of February ...
-Ranked third in the ITA national rankings at the time, they entered the NCAA Championship ranked 10th with an 18-5 cumulative record, including a victory over Auburn's Daniel Cochrane and Andreas Mies, ranked No. 1 at the time, in February.
+They went 13-2 in tournament play, and were 7-3 at the top of Tech's doubles lineup in dual matches before Hundal sustained a knee injury at the end of February ...
+Ranked third in the ITA national rankings at the time, they finished the spring ranked 9th and with a 20-6 cumulative record, including a victory over Auburn's Daniel Cochrane and Andreas Mies, ranked No. 1 at the time, in February.

 2011-12: All-ACC selection who was part of the nation's No. 4-ranked doubles team with Kevin King, reached the second round of the 2012 NCAA Doubles Championship ...
 He and King went 22-5 overall, 16-2 in the spring and 8-1 against ACC foes ...
 Heated up late in the ACC season in singles, winning four straight matches against ranked opponents, including No. 26 Chris Mengel of Duke on the road and No. 3 Jarmere Jenkins of Virginia at home, both in straight sets ...
 Improved to 17-12, 13-8 in the spring and 6-5 in the ACC, and rose to No. 48 in the ITA rankings, matching the highest of his career before falling back to No. 60 ...
 Earned a bid to the NCAA Singles Championship for the first time in his career, lost in the opening round ...
 Got as high as 34th nationally in the fall, finished the year at No. 62 ...
 Advanced to the round of 16 before falling to Florida's Spencer Newman in the USTA/ITA Southeast Regional ...
 Posted a 5-2 doubles record with partner Kevin King with the tandem ranked 1st nationally ...
 The duo defeated Maryland's John Collins and Maros Horny (No. 9) and Auburn's Andres Mies and Alex Stamchev (No. 26) to advance to the finals of the ITA All-American Main Draw before falling to Ohio State's Chase Buchanan and Blaz Rola (No. 3) ...
 Advanced to the round of 16 in the ITA National Indoor Championships before falling to Florida's Billy Federhofer and Nassim Slilam (No. 36) ...
 Named to the ACC Academic Honor Roll.